flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/tcas.md

 ## Overview

 The Traffic Collision Avoidance System (TCAS) is a system available on Airbus aircraft that helps to reduce the risk of airborne collisions.
-Numerous improvements have been made to this system over the years that enhance the pilot interface and decrease non-optimum pilot handling of advisories from TCAS.
+Numerous improvements have been made to this system over the years that enhance the pilot interface and decrease non-optimal pilot handling of advisories from TCAS.
 The FlyByWire A32NX uses the AP/FD TCAS mode function developed by Airbus.

 There are two typical procedures pilots will encounter when TCAS detects an intruder in the flight path of the aircraft.